Shekhar-Dangi/sonic/README.md

 Sonic lets you log workouts just by speaking.
 No typing, no fumbling with your phone between sets - just talk naturally about your workout and let our AI handle the rest.

-## What Makes Sonic Special

-### From Voice to Insight in Seconds

-- **Just Talk Naturally**: No need to learn special commands - describe your workout like you'd tell a friend
-- **Instant Understanding**: Our AI gets what you mean, whether you say "bench press" or "benching"
-- **Smart Organization**: Everything gets sorted automatically into the right categories
-- **Works Your Way**: Handle different speaking styles and fitness terminology with ease

-### Track Everything That Matters

-- **Workout Logging**: Sets, reps, weights, time - capture it all with your voice
-- **Body Metrics**: Quick weigh-ins and body composition tracking
-- **Visual Progress**: See your gains with charts that actually make sense
-- **Smart Insights**: Get weekly, monthly, and yearly summaries of your fitness journey

-### Your Data, Secure & Private

-- **Rock-Solid Security**: Your workout data stays yours, protected by enterprise-grade authentication
-- **Personal Space**: Every user gets their own isolated data - no mixing, no sharing
-- **Always Protected**: Secure API endpoints ensure your information never falls into the wrong hands

-### Built for Real Workouts

-- **Works Everywhere**: From your phone in the gym to your computer at home
-- **Real-Time Feedback**: See your words turn into data as you speak
-- **Clean & Simple**: No clutter, just the features you actually need
-- **Lightning Fast**: Optimized for quick logging between sets

 ## How Sonic Works

 **From voice to insight in seconds**